LUCompSoc/old-website-2016/README.md

 It's actually pretty simple, as long as you've got [Vagrant](https://vagrantup.com) installed.
 Use the sample `Vagrantfile` to configure your hypervisor and point `compsoc.lancs.local` to the configured IP.

+Rename `.env.example` to `.env`

-Once that's done, ssh into the hypervisor and run `php artisan october:install` in the installed folder.
+Once that's done, ssh into the hypervisor and run `composer install` followed by `php artisan october:up`.

+Navigate to `http://compsoc.lancs.local/backend` and you can use `admin`